timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 You can also use this in conjunction with the ALTER VIEW to turn this feature on or off at any time.

->:TIP: Upgrading continuous aggregates that were created in a version earlier that TimescaleDB 1.7 to use real-time aggregates should also ALTER the view to set `timescaledb.materialized_only=false`.
+>:TIP: Upgrading continuous aggregates that were created in a version earlier than TimescaleDB 1.7 to use real-time aggregates should also ALTER the view to set `timescaledb.materialized_only=false`.
 Subsequent to this change, queries to the view will immediately use the real-time aggregate feature at query time.